kube-vip/kube-vip/docs/hybrid/index.md

 - `--peerAS` The AS number for a BGP peer
 - `--peerAddress` The address of a BGP peer

-### BGP Packet support
+### Equinix Metal BGP support

-If the `--bgp` flag is passed alone with the Packet flags `packet, packetKey and packetProject`, then the Packet API will be used in order to determine the BGP configuration for the nodes being used in the cluster.
-This automates a lot of the process and makes using BGP within Packet much simpler.
+If the `--bgp` flag is passed along with the Equinix Metal flags `metal, metalKey and metalProject`, then Equinix Metal  API will be used in order to determine the BGP configuration for the nodes being used in the cluster.
+This automates a lot of the process and makes using BGP within Equinix Metal much simpler.

-## Packet Support (added in 0.1.7)
+## Equinix Metal Control Plane Support (added in 0.1.8)

-Recently in version `0.1.7` of `kube-vip` we added the functionality to use a Packet Elastic IP as the virtual IP fronting the Kubernetes Control plane cluster.
-In order to first get out virtual IP we will need to use our Packet account and create a EIP (either public (eek) or private).
-We will only need a single address so a `/32` will suffice, once this is created as part of a Packet project we can now apply this address to the servers that live in the same project.
+Recently in version `0.1.7` of `kube-vip` we added the functionality to use a Equinix Metal Elastic IP as the virtual IP fronting the Kubernetes Control plane cluster.
+In order to first get out virtual IP we will need to use our Equinix Metal account and create a EIP (either public or private).
+We will only need a single address so a `/32` will suffice, once this is created as part of a Equinix Metal project we can now apply this address to the servers that live in the same project.

 In this example we've logged into the UI can created a new EIP of `147.75.1.2`, and we've deployed three small server instances with Ubuntu.

 The following new flags are used:

-- `--packet` which enables the use of the Packet API
+- `--metal` which enables the use of the Equinix Metal API
-- `--packetKey` which is our API key
+- `--metalKey` which is our API key
-- `--packetProject`which is the name of our Packet project where our servers and EIP are located.
+- `--metalProject`which is the name of our Equinix Metal project where our servers and EIP are located.

-*Also* the `--arp` flag should NOT be used as it wont work within the Packet network.
+*Also* the `--arp` flag should NOT be used as it wont work within the Equinix Metal network.